shubhamsharma-10/CodeNarrator/CODE_OF_CONDUCT.md

 ## Enforcement

 Project maintainers will remove, edit, or reject contributions that violate this Code of Conduct.

+### Reporting

+If you experience or witness unacceptable behavior, please report it by:
+- **Email:** shubhamsharma10. dev@gmail.com (or your actual email)
+- **GitHub:** Open an issue with the label `conduct`

+All reports will be handled confidentially.

 ## Attribution